DimiMikadze/express-react-redux-starter/readme.md

 ### Linting

-For linting we are using Eslint with Airbnb Eslint configuration
+For linting i'm using Eslint with Airbnb Eslint configuration

 ````
 npm run lint